ember-cli/ember-cli.github.io/_posts/2013-04-12-ember-data.md

 objects) aren't attached to the global namespace.

-Ember CLI comes with an **http-mock** generator which is preferred to fixtures for development and testing.
+Ember CLI comes with an **http-mock** generator which is preferred to fixtures for development.
 Mocks have several advantages over fixtures, a primary one being that they interact with your application's adapters.
 Since you'll eventually be hooking your app up to a live API, it's wise to be testing your adapters from the onset.